 Our rigorous guide training programme takes several weeks before our new guides begin an apprenticeship with senior staff.
-Training, reviews and assessment are on going for all staff, no mater how long they've been in their role.
-All of our guides complete first aid training before they are able to lead a group, and carry a first aid kit with them on each trip.
+Training, reviews and assessment are ongoing for all staff, no matter how long they've been in their role.
+All of our guides complete first aid training before they are able to lead a group and carry a first aid kit with them on each trip.

 Each day prior to the first commercial tour, our guides inspect the glacier and cut large step-lines and walking tracks.
 As you pass through the unique terrain and impressive ice formations our experienced guides will be monitoring your movements carefully, ensuring that you are always safe on the ice.